 We ate breakfast at Time to Chill twice, mostly because it was just a short walk from our hotel.
 The breakfast set is a little expensive, at 200 baht, but comes with fresh squeezed juice, coffee/tea, and your choice of an omelet or pancake.
 We got one of each and split.
 Both were good!

-How much to Budget for Koh Lipe
+How much does Koh Lipe cost?

 After living in Chiang Mai for 5 months, we knew the islands would be more expensive than what we were use to spending in Thailand.